qim-center/qim3d/README.md

 ## GUI Components
-The library also provides GUI components for interactive data exploration.
+The library also provides GUI components for interactive data analysis and exploration.
 The `qim3d.gui` module contains various classes for visualization and analysis:

 ```python